Envq/abb_gamepad_teleoperation/README.md

 ## **Getting Started**
 This project is running in a Docker container and and I use the VSCode Remote-containers extension to develop within it.

+**Note:** docker integration is present, but i could not read gamepad values from windows, so you need to install SDL2 to teleoperate with gamepad.

 ---
 ## **Dependencies**
 Install [Docker](https://www.docker.com) and [VSCode](https://code.visualstudio.com) with [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.

+To use without Docker install:
+- Boost
+- Protobuf
+- SDL2

 ---